cheshire-cat-ai/docs/mkdocs/technical/debugging/vscode.md

 #### I click the button but then I don't see the debugging bar / the breakpoints are not respected

-This usually means that the debugger is not active, make sure to active the debugger by asking the cat!
+This usually means that the debugger is not active, make sure to activate the debugger by asking the Cat.

 #### I cannot explore the code outside my plugin